treksavvy

 Source: Belkin

 The ultimate travel charging solution for Apple users.
 Simultaneously charges iPhone (with StandBy support), Apple Watch, and AirPods on one sleek stand.
 Folds flat for packing.
+If you want a lighter minimalist version of the same idea, the Nomad Universal Cable for Apple Watch is the simpler one-cable route.

 Why we like it: One charger to rule them all.
 Fast 15W MagSafe charging, elegant design, and it works perfectly with iOS StandBy mode.